Skip to content

 BEHAVIORALMotivational Interviewing (MI)

-This telehealth MI intervention seeks to increase intrinsic motivation and self-efficacy for starting or restarting pre-exposure prophylaxis (PrEP) in session one.
+This telehealth MI intervention seeks to increase intrinsic motivation and self-efficacy for starting or restarting PrEP in session one.
 Session two focuses on concomitant risk behaviors such as substance use and CAS.

-Provides incentives for initiating PrEP care ($50) and filling a PrEP prescription ($50) in the three months following randomization.
+Provides incentives for initiating PrEP or HIV care ($50) and filling a PrEP or ART prescription ($50) in the three months following randomization.

 Sponsors